 Decrease heat to low and remove bay leaf.
 Gradually whisk butter into sauce 1 tablespoon at a time, allowing each piece to melt before adding another (this is called mounting the sauce).

-Whisk in 1 teaspoon lemon zest, 1 tablespoon lemon juice, and vinegar; season with salt.
+Whisk in 1 teaspoon lemon zest, 1 tablespoon lemon juice, and vinegar; season with ½ teaspoon each salt and pepper.
 Stir in chives and serve.

 Optional: thin sauce to desired consistency with warm broth as needed.

 Sauce should not be made ahead of time.
 If you must, reheat sauce in a saucepan over low heat; add additional milk or butter if needed to re-emulsify.

 To make this gluten-free: use sorghum flour instead of all-purpose flour.

 - Sugar: 0g

 Keywords: Lemon Garlic Butter Sauce, lemon beurre blanc, lemon butter sauce

 This post contains affiliate links, at no cost to you.
 Thanks for supporting all things ZK!